-With five (soon to be six) people in the house we have a lot of laundry.
-While I don’t mind doing the laundry getting it all sorted, as well as folded and put away is time-consuming.
+With five (soon to be six) people in the house, we have a lot of laundry.
+While I don’t mind doing the laundry, getting it all sorted, folded, and put away, is time-consuming.
 I also want to teach my children that being part of a family means you help out around the house.
-However when it comes to laundry they drag their feet, whine, and complain about helping.
+However, when it comes to laundry, they drag their feet, whine, and complain about helping.

-In an effort to curb the whining and get more willing help I’ve been trying out all different gimmicks, bribes, incentives, you name it.
-Last weekend amongst complaints of being bored I came up with a game that seemed to work in both getting them to help and curing their boredom.
+To curb the whining and get more willing help, I’ve been trying out all different gimmicks, bribes, incentives, you name it.
+Last weekend amongst complaints of being bored, I came up with a game that seemed to help get them to help and curing their boredom.

-My kids love games, the love competing against each other and will try anything for the chance to win a piece of candy.
+My kids love games, they love competing against each other and will try anything for the chance to win a piece of candy.

 Set up a drying rack somewhere where your children will have room to run around it on all sides.